2022–2023 mpox outbreak: Fear of zoonotic spread

+In August, the first known case of probable human-to-dog transmission was reported with the canine exhibiting very similar signs and symptoms of mpox infection to that of humans.

+Chronology

 In the beginning of May 2022, a case of mpox in a British resident who had travelled to Lagos and Delta State in Nigeria, in areas where mpox is considered to be an endemic disease, was reported.
 The person developed a rash on 29 April while in Nigeria and flew back to the United Kingdom, arriving on 4 May, and presented to hospital later the same day.
 Mpox infection was immediately suspected, and the patient was hospitalised at a specialist clinical unit of the Guy's and St Thomas' NHS Foundation Trust and isolated, then tested positive for the virus on 6 May.
-Testing of patient swab samples by polymerase chain reaction revealed the outbreak to be of Clade II of monkeypox virus, which is the less deadly of the two known monkeypox virus variants with a case fatality rate of around 1%.
+Testing of patient swab samples by polymerase chain reaction revealed clade II of monkeypox virus, which is the less deadly of the two known monkeypox virus variants with a case fatality rate of around 1%.
 The genomic sequence of the virus associated with this outbreak was first published on 19 May by Portuguese researchers.

 Extensive contact tracing of people who had been in contact with the index case both on the international flight from Nigeria to the United Kingdom and within the country following their arrival was carried out, with potential contacts advised to remain aware of the symptoms of mpox and immediately isolate if any were to develop within 21 days of the contact event.
 Following this contact tracing effort, the World Health Organization (WHO) considered further transmission of the virus within the United Kingdom to be of "minimal" risk.
 Contact tracing was extended to Scotland on 14 May according to Public Health Scotland.
 A "small number" of people in Scotland were ordered to self-isolate following close contact with the person initially reported to have been infected, although overall risk to the general public remained "very low".

 On 12 May two new cases of mpox were confirmed by the UK Health Security Agency (UKHSA), both in London, living together in the same household, with no known link between either of them and either the index case or travel to endemic regions.
 One of the new cases was hospitalised at St Mary's Hospital, while the other case with milder symptoms was said to be self-isolating at home.
 On 17 May, another four cases of mpox were confirmed by the UKHSA in three Londoners and a person in North East England who had previously travelled to London.